 If you are using continuous development, or learning outcomes then the assessment terms need to cover the dates of the period you wish to assess.

-There is no limit to the amount of terms.
+There is no limit to the number of terms.
 Once data has been entered within a term then you cannot delete it.

 Don't overlap 'scheduled' terms as this may affect the data in the system.
 Assessment terms can overlap.

 5. Apply configuration

 Terms are applied to a class level (grade/year).
 Choose from the class levels within your school configuration.

 Do not delete term data during a scholastic year, this will corrupt grade reporting, attendance, and other connected features.